WhalenKaiser/JS-Projects/README.md

 # JS-Projects
-Aplace for all of my Jam Session projects.
+A place for all of my Jam Session projects.